Luminicta/Luminicta/README.md

 ## Hey, and welcome! 👋

-Hi, I'm Lumi, a 17-year-old student from Finland, studying software engineering currently for the 2. year
+Hi, I'm Lumi, an 18-year-old student from Finland, studying software engineering currently for the 2. year

 About me: